open-webrtc-toolkit/owt-client-native/talk/woogeen/docs/cpp/cpp.md

 - Get connection stats is not supported.
 - If you create multiple `LocalCameraStream`s with different resolutions, previous streams will be black.
 - woogeen.lib is compiled as 32 bit library.
+- Bandwidth setting for publishing H264 stream does not take effect.

 # Video codecs {#section8}
 For the decoder, if hardware acceleration is not enabled, only VP8 is supported.
 If hardware acceleration is enabled, both